TemaQuanter/BigNumber/README.md

 	BigNumber num1 = "2873645892367482126347821638412012934127894872164981293871276472563467158189327459827045902543";
 	BigNumber num2 = "-23947528737782";

-	//Otherwise, it is possible to use another aproach
+	// Otherwise, it is possible to use another aproach

 	BigNumber num3 = 3285333232948;
 	BigNumber num4 = -23452;